 I still remember, albeit faintly, how the film made me feel at the time I watched it several years ago.
 My friends and I all agreed that it was a good movie, which surprised us.
 It wasn't a 'mom' movie, as we had expected.
 We all agreed it was refreshing--refreshing to see a movie that was all women and dealt with women's problems.

 While I didn't have the capacity to look at the movie critically then, I see now how the movie is male-centric, even though there are no men even visibly present.
 The film centers completely on the problems caused by male actions, and ruminates on those actions.
-Although men are never shown, they are a constant presence, considering how they are the basis of the storyline
+Although men are never shown, they are a constant presence, considering how they are the basis of the storyline.

 To me, the film's feminist goals are entirely undermined by the fact that it's all about Mary's misery after being hurt by a guy.
 Don't women have more serious problems?
 It seems like the media refuses to acknowledge that women have concerns other than being loved (or not loved) by a man.